vail130/Basic-Toggle-Switch/README.md

 This repository walks through the process of creating a jQuery plugin that transforms a DOM element into a pre-styled toggle switch.

+## Project Page

+Read the API documentation for the plugin and see live examples at <a href='http://vail130.github.com/Basic-Toggle-Switch/' target='_blank'>http://vail130.github.com/Basic-Toggle-Switch/</a>.

 ## Determining Structure and Style of the Switch

-For quick prototyping of some HTML and CSS, I like to use a site like [JSBin](http://jsbin.com) and [jsFiddle](http://jsfiddle.net).
+For quick prototyping of some HTML and CSS, I like to use a site like <a href='http://jsbin.com' target='_blank'>JSBin</a> and <a href='http://jsfiddle.net' target='_blank'>jsFiddle</a>.
 I settled on the following HTML:

 ```html
 <a href='#' class='bts-switch'>